semihgunel/MC2P/README.md

 dff = NF.normalize_video(dff)
 plt.imshow(dff[0], cmap='jet')
 ```
-or to load the 2D pose as a time sequence, use
+or to load the 2D pose and visualize them as a time sequence, use

 ```python
 import functional as NF